monix/monix-connect/docs/dynamo.md

 }
 ```

-This config file needs to be placed in the `resource` folder,
-therefore it will be automatically picked up from the method call `DynamoDb.fromConfig`, which will return a `cats.effect.Resource[Task, DynamoDb]`.
+This config file should be placed in the `resources` folder, therefore it will be automatically picked up from the method call `S3.fromConfig`, which will return a `cats.effect.Resource[Task, S3]`.
-The [resource](https://typelevel.org/cats-effect/datatypes/resource.html) will be responsible to *acquire* and *release* the _DynamoDb connection_.
+The [resource](https://typelevel.org/cats-effect/datatypes/resource.html) is responsible of the *creation* and *release* of the _S3 client_.

-The recommended way of using the client is to make the resouce transparent in your application by directly expecting an instance of _DynamoDb_ in your methods and class arguments, which might be called from within the
+We recommend using it transparently in your application, meaning that your methods and classes will directly expect an instance of _S3_, which will be called from within the
 _usage_ of the _Resource_.
 See below code snippet to understand the concept:

 ```scala